September 2020: Billy A. Caceres, PhD, RN, FAHA

 Q: Any final words of wisdom?

-My biggest advice is if you believe your research is important for promoting the health of SGM populations then continue doing it.
+A: My biggest advice is if you believe your research is important for promoting the health of SGM populations then continue doing it.
 Toward the end of my PhD program, I had a senior investigator outside of my institution tell me that my work on SGM cardiovascular health was never going to get funded by NIH.
 It was a particularly upsetting experience that caused me to doubt myself and the sacrifices I made to pursue this career.
 Less than three years later I was an NHLBI-funded investigator.
 I truly believe I have been successful in my career so far because I am an SGM health researcher not in spite of it.
 There are many times in your career where you’ll feel discouraged and doubt yourself, but you have to go back to the value of the work to motivate yourself to move forward.
 SGM health research is important and we need even more talented people doing this work to achieve health equity for SGM people.